Quick answer

 - The value of ISAs is included in the calculation of the estate’s total value for inheritance tax purposes.

-- Beneficiaries of ISAs may still receive the ISA tax-free, but this depends on the specific rules and the surviving spouse’s allowance.
+- Beneficiaries of ISAs may still receive the ISA outside the scope of IHT, but this depends on the specific rules and the surviving spouse’s allowance.

 - Understanding the Additional Permitted Subscription (APS) allowance is crucial for surviving spouses who inherit ISAs.